Rocky Mountain Spotted Fever

 What is Rocky Mountain spotted fever?

 Rocky Mountain spotted fever (RMSF) is a tick-borne disease caused by the bacterium Rickettsia rickettsii.
 This illness, which is found in North, Central, and South America, is transmitted via the bite of an infected tick.
 The illness affects the lining of blood vessels (causing a condition termed vasculitis), causing the blood vessels to leak, which ultimately can cause damage to nearly all internal organs.
+It is the most common cause of fatal tick-borne diseases in the United States.

 Where do most cases of RMSF occur in the U.S.?